-the project's requirements of water, energy, drainage, and roads; description of manufacturing operations of the project raw materials handling incidents and risk and safety methods and measures of waste.
-Description of the environment that potentially might be affected.
-Description of alternatives to proposed project (e.g., using materials of least pollution).
-Evaluation and assessment of the probable environmental impact and effects of the proposed activity and the alternatives, including those direct and indirect effects, and short- and long-term accumulations contains (potable water quality, wastewater quality for agriculture, solid and liquid waste, gas emission, ambient air quality, land uses, noise levels, biodiversity, protected areas and socioeconomic factors).
-The extent to which areas outside the national sovereignty may be affected by the proposed activity.
-Monitoring plan Example: 1) Introduction 1.1: background, 1.2: description, 1.3: location, 1.4: environment management plan, 2) Impacts 2.1: introduction, 2.2: impacts of the project (main components and their impacts) for example for the artificial lake (the pumping facilities, the pipes, the digging, and the planting and construction within the lake).
+- Description of the proposed activity, including a map of the location; the use of the neighbouring lands; the project's requirements of water, energy, drainage, and roads; description of manufacturing operations of the project raw materials handling incidents and risk and safety methods and measures of waste. - Description of the environment that potentially might be affected. - Description of alternatives to proposed project (e.g., using materials of least pollution). - Evaluation and assessment of the probable environmental impact and effects of the proposed activity and the alternatives, including those direct and indirect effects, and short- and long-term accumulations contains (potable water quality, wastewater quality for agriculture, solid and liquid waste, gas emission, ambient air quality, land uses, noise levels, biodiversity, protected areas and socioeconomic factors).
+The extent to which areas outside the national sovereignty may be affected by the proposed activity. - I ne extent to which areas outside Monitoring plan - Example: 1) Introduction 1.1: background, 1.2: description, 1.3: location, 1.4: environment management plan, 2) Impacts 2.1: introduction, 2.2: impacts of the project (main components and their impacts) for example for the artificial lake (the pumping facilities, the pipes, the digging, and the planting and construction within the lake).
 3) Mitigation 3.1: introduction, 3.2: mitigation measures (same as 2.2 for each component), 4) Conclusion 4.1: main conclusions, 4.2: monitoring plan, 5) Annex: 5.1: review lists (same as 2.2 for each project components), 5.2: inspection check list (during construction), 5:3: community participation.
 The report can differ in its structure but should contain the main issues (description, impacts, measures)